 If you are looking for a vegan burrito recipe––here you go!
 Check out this delicious and satisfying recipe for a macrobiotic burrito by Susan Waxman.

-When it comes to our health, we think about lungs, heart, and brain.
-However, we forget an integral part of our wellness comes from the large intestine and gut health.
 The large intestine fights off sickness, keeps lungs healthy, and helps us stay mentally strong.
-Have the strong health you always wanted!
+Learn how to get the strong health you have always wanted!

 Eastern medicine practices are often misunderstood and scrutinized by modern science.
-Influencing individuals to stay away from traditional practices that could support health.
-In this blog, we hope to change that by sharing information on shiatsu meridians.
-When shiatsu meridians, eastern principles, are applied to a massage, it can improve your health, treat illness, and create healing.
+However, when shiatsu meridians, an eastern concept, are applied to a massage, it can improve your health, treat illness, and create healing.

 What is in your salt?
 Salt should be evaluated on what type of salt is used, refined salt or unrefined sea salt, and when salt is added to food.
 This will determine if the salt will be harmful or beneficial to the body.